cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 ```
 [image]

-Modification in the 39th line from ClusterIp to LoadBalancer
+Modification in the 39th line from ClusterIP to LoadBalancer
 [image]

 Now, if you list again the service then, you will see the LoadBalancers DNS names
 ```
-kubectl get svc
+kubectl get svc -n monitoring
 ```
 [image]